ai-cfia/nachet-backend/docs/nachet-feedback-documentation.md

 ### /get-user-id

-The `get-user-id` route retrieve the user-id for a given email.
+The `/get-user-id` route retrieve the user-id for a given email.

 ### /seeds

-The `seeds` is the route to call to get the all the seeds names needed for the frontend to build the form to upload the pictures to the database.
+The `/seeds` is the route to call to get the all the seeds names needed for the frontend to build the form to upload the pictures to the database.

 ### /feedback-positive